MATTHEW 16:18-19

 Just now, I am sorry to say, those Arians, the Campenses [the party of Meletius in Antioch, who worshipped outside the city], are trying to extort from me, a Roman Christian, their unheard-of formula…And this, too, after the definition of Nicaea and the decree of Alexandria [allowed three hypostases to be interpreted in a Catholic way, but did not encourage it], in which the West has joined.
 Where, I should like to know, are the apostles of these doctrines?
 Where is their Paul, their new doctor of the Gentiles?

 The rest of the context indicates that the heretics confronting Jerome asserted that “three hypostases” meant God had three natures, rather than one nature in three persons, as had been taught at Nicaea and other orthodox councils.
-Jerome considers such novelties offensive to “a Roman Christian,” which—as seen in the previous two sections—he associates with doctrinal fidelity and purity.
+Jerome considers such novelties offensive to “a Roman Christian,” which, as we’ve seen, he associates with doctrinal fidelity and purity.
 The conflict centers around the ambiguous language the heretics are trying to weaponize against him.

-In the midst of this doctrinal controversy, Jerome appeals to the Pope for doctrinal clarification, and again makes a remarkable assertion that indicates a very high view of papal authority (§4):
+In the midst of this doctrinal controversy, Jerome proceeds to his second question, the doctrinal one, in which he appeals to the Pope for doctrinal clarification, and again makes a remarkable assertion that indicates a very high view of papal authority (§4):

 If you think fit enact a decree; and then I shall not hesitate to speak of three hypostases.
 Order a new creed to supersede the Nicene; and then, whether we are Arians or orthodox, one confession will do for us all…Or, if you think it right that I should speak of three hypostases, explaining what I mean by them, I am ready to submit.

-Jerome quite explicitly believes the Pope has the authority to issue a new creed for the whole Church, and affirms that he would submit to such a decree.
-Such a creed, issued by the Pope alone, would even supersede the Nicene creed itself, as he openly admits.
+Jerome quite explicitly asserts the Pope has the authority to decree a new creed for the whole Church, and affirms that he would submit to such a decree.
+Such a creed, issued by the Pope alone, would even supersede the Nicene creed itself, as he openly states.
 This flatly contradicts any purely conciliar notion of the Church and its authority, and is far closer to the definition of papal authority promulgated by Vatican I.

 I implore your blessedness, therefore, by the crucified Savior of the world, and by the consubstantial trinity, to authorize me by letter either to use or to refuse this formula of three hypostases…I beg you also to signify with whom I am to communicate at Antioch.
 Not, I hope, with the Campenses; for they—with their allies the heretics of Tarsus [likely semi-Arians or Macedonians, led by Silvanus of Tarsus]—only desire communion with you to preach with greater authority their traditional doctrine of three hypostases.

-A final detail to notice about Jerome’s conclusion is this: even the heretical sects in the east apparently recognized that if they obtained papal approval, they could “preach with greater authority.”
+A final detail to notice about Jerome’s conclusion is this: even the heretical/schismatic sects in the East recognized that if they obtained papal approval, they could “preach with greater authority.”

 Conclusions